 Tourism slowly grew from 88 visitors in 1981, to 499 in 1991 and about 800 in 2001.
 In 1998 the Are Manuiri guesthouse opened and total figures are not available.
 It is now estimated that there are an average of 12 visitors on the island at any time.
 This is low as there are about 38 beds available from the 4 accommodations.
 It is still possible to be the only visitor on Atiu.

 Strangely, pre-September 2001, most visitors came from Europe, followed by the Americas, then Australian with New Zealand our closest neighbour very much last.
 Post-September 2001 most visitors come from Australia and New Zealand.
-In 2015 this had built back up so that most visitors came from the northern hemisphere, then Australia and lastly New Zealand.
+In 2015 this had built back up to about 1200 visitors a year and again, most visitors came from the northern hemisphere, then Australia and lastly New Zealand.

 Atiu has positioned itself as an Eco-Island trying to attract the nature enthusiasts and those seeking a natural unspoilt island.
 This we do well with caves, secluded beaches, pristine tropical jungle, the weird shaped makatea, little commerce and very friendly people.
 We are trying to retain our differences from the rest of the world.
 This is hard to do.
 At best we are about 35 years behind the modern world and enjoying it.
 You will notice the refreshing difference.